ascoders/gaea-editor/readme.md

 # Description

 Editor can be divided into menu area and view area, any react component can be used as a menu item, and be dragged into the view, we can customize the configuration item, control the instantiation of the view area components properties.
-Clicking the Save button will invoke the `onCall` callback to output the configuration of all the components in the viewport as strings, passing that string to the `GaeaPreview` component (installed via `npm i gaea-preview --save`), which will render the runtime page.
+Clicking the Save button will invoke the `onSave` callback to output the configuration of all the components in the viewport as strings, passing that string to the `GaeaPreview` component (installed via `npm i gaea-preview --save`), which will render the runtime page.

 # Usage